 Your son or daughter will also need to pay for accommodation (if they’re not living with you at home) and cover living costs for the next three or four years, depending on the duration of their course.

-When it comes to the financial side of going to university, there are loans available to cover some of the costs of degree-level study.
+Student loans are available to help cover some of the costs of degree-level study.
+There are two types:

 - Tuition fee loan – this pays for the course and is available for full-time and some part-time programmes

-There is also a disabled students allowance.
-You can find out more about this on the gov.uk website .
-Amounts vary depending on the course and individual circumstances.
+There’s also a disabled students allowance, which you can find out about on the gov.uk website.

-Students can apply for any loans as soon as they submit the application for their course.
-To make sure the loans are set up before the start of term, students need to apply for any finance by 31 May.
+To make sure the loans are set up before the start of term, they need to apply for any finance by 31 May.

 As the parent or carer of a prospective student, you will usually need to support their student finance application by providing your own financial information.
 You can find advice on supporting a loan application on the gov.uk website.

 You’ll find more information on our fees and funding pages.